martinandersson/dev-mini/notes/examples.md

 > &nbsp;&nbsp;roles:
 > &nbsp;&nbsp;- role: geerlingguy.docker
 > &nbsp;&nbsp;&nbsp;&nbsp;docker_package: "{{ vars[ansible_distribution] }}"
+> &nbsp;&nbsp;&nbsp;&nbsp;docker_apt_repository: "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"
-> &nbsp;&nbsp;&nbsp;&nbsp;docker_compose_version: 1.18.0
+> &nbsp;&nbsp;&nbsp;&nbsp;docker_compose_version: 1.22.0

-It's funny how the package name needs to be specified.
-One would think that not having to bother about platform-specific package names is sort of the whole point of using Ansible roles!
-Anyways, moving on..
+We needed to specify weird-ass package names to be installed.
+Yes, despite using an Ansible role which one would think ought to sort that out by himself.
+Well, turns out - not too surprisingly - that Docker package naming is a science on its own and there exists no AI smart enough to handle this drama.

+In theory, hacking together which Docker CE package name to use is a two-step process.
+First, go to [this page][docker-3] and click on the target OS.
+That will bring you to a new page listing an OS-specific package syntax to use.
+Then, because this documentation is almost guaranteed to be outdated, replace the version part with the latest and greatest version found on [this page][docker-4].
+Easy peasy!

+But in practice, this doesn't hold.
+The package names in the repositories are not consistent and Docker's own website doesn't even list the latest releases.
+So the safest bet is to probe the repositories manually for each OS ([Ubuntu][docker-5], [CentOS][docker-6]).

+The latest and greatest version of Docker Compose is officially found on [this page][docker-7] and that is what I have used.
+I have not looked into the repository manually.
+Maybe I should, lol.

+The manager machine uses an Ubuntu 18.10 box and for the time being (2018-07-29), this particular version ("cosmic") does not have a dedicated Docker repository.
+Hence, we specifically point the Ansible role to the repository for 18.04 ("bionic") by redefining the `docker_apt_repository` variable.
+In the future, you should be able to remove this hack.

-The `pre_tasks` added to this playbook is basically a Docker-sponsored hack so we don't have to prefix every docker command with sudo.
+The `pre_tasks` added is basically a [Docker-sponsored hack][docker-8] so we don't have to prefix every `docker` command with `sudo`.
-<sup>[[source][docker-1]]</sup>

 The role needs to be installed before running the playbook.
 So put him in `provisioning/requirements.yml`:

 > \---
 > \- src: geerlingguy.docker
-> &nbsp;&nbsp;version: 2.1.0
+> &nbsp;&nbsp;version: 2.5.1

 Do a `vagrant up` and everything should work just fine (lol I can't stop laughing).

-Next, do this:
+Next, do this (i.e., first SSH into manager and then type the command):

     $ vagrant ssh manager
     vagrant@manager:~$ docker swarm init --advertise-addr 192.168.60.10:2377 --listen-addr 192.168.60.10:2377